nikcleju/ESDM_Course/Projects/P2_BreadMachine.md

        - Heats to 120 degrees for 2 hours
 	   - Wait 5 minutes to cool down

+4. The basic operation is as follows:
+  - the user puts the ingresients inside and selects a product via its button
+  - the machine turns on the blades' motor for the specified amount of time, then turns it off
+  - the machine turns on the heat for the specified amount of time
+  - the machine turns off the heat and waits an amount of time for cool down

 4. The cancel button stops every ongoing operation of the machine

 4. The NormalBread input button shall be debounced both ways, with a time duration of 0.25 seconds.